 It does not have any questions relating directly to religion, politics, or romantic relationships.
 It does however have some questions that children would probably not find interesting, such as those relating to the world of work, and philosophical questions.
 Obviously you can skip over any question that doesn't seem suitable.

-It has no in-app purchases and no advertising.
-That's why it isn't free.
+The app has no in-app purchases and no advertising.
+That's why it isn't free, though it doesn't cost much.

 The last screenshot shows "dark mode" (available on iOS 13 and Android 10).
 It did occur to me that in dark mode the app should switch to an alternative set of really depressing questions, but you'll be happy to hear that I resisted that temptation.